Country Profile: Norfolk Island

 Government

-- Bounty Day: National holiday celebrated on June 8.
+- National holiday on 8 June (Bounty Day)

 Military and Security

-Defense responsibilities for Norfolk Island lie with Australia, given its status as an Australian territory.
+The defense responsibilities for Norfolk Island are designated to the Australian Government.
 The island does not maintain its own military forces.

 Energy